All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Dexcom Stelo: Designed for non-diabetics.
 Over-the-counter availability.
 15-day sensor.
 Simplified app focused on wellness rather than medical management.
 Contact provider for current pricing

 • Abbott Lingo: Consumer version of FreeStyle Libre.
-Focuses on metabolic health optimization with simplified coaching-style app.
+Focuses on metabolic health improvement with simplified coaching-style app.
 Contact provider for current pricing

 CGM Coaching Platforms